Shaun Hampson: AFL career

-Hampson was drafted in the priority round of the 2006 AFL Draft by the Carlton Football Club (17th pick overall).
-He made his debut with Carlton in Round 21, 2007 against North Melbourne.
+Hampson was drafted in the priority round of the 2006 AFL draft by the Carlton Football Club (17th pick overall).
+He made his debut with Carlton in Round 21, 2007, against North Melbourne.

-Hampson struggled with short-sightedness early in his career, and had laser eye surgery prior to the 2012 season to correct it.
+Hampson struggled with short-sightedness early in his career and had laser eye surgery prior to the 2012 season to correct it.

 Hampson played 63 senior games for Carlton from 2007 until the end of the 2013 season.
-He was traded to Richmond in October 2013, in exchange for pick 28 in the AFL Draft.
-Hampson made his senior debut for Richmond in round one of the 2014 season, against the Gold Coast Suns.
+He was traded to Richmond in October 2013, in exchange for pick 28 in the AFL draft.
+He made his senior debut for Richmond in round one of the 2014 season against the Gold Coast Suns.

 Hampson was affected by a back injury in 2017 and did not manage to play a match at AFL level.
-He also managed just six appearances with the club's reserves side in the VFL.
+He managed six appearances with the club's VFL side.

 He played in round 1 of the VFL season in 2018 but did not play another match after that due to a re-occurrence of the same back issues.
 Hampson announced his immediate retirement from AFL football on 26 June 2018, citing the ongoing effects of his two-year back troubles.